How to Build a Clinical Simulation Curriculum

 If relevant, incorporating multidisciplinary team training into clinical scenarios design can maximize learning for clinical learners but scenarios that involve a single healthcare discipline can still be incredibly valuable to those involved.
 Be careful to ensure that the learning objectives are relevant and will be met in the clinical simulation scenario.

 If inspiration around clinical simulation scenario possibilities is needed, looking at local emergency policies at the institution belonging to the simulation center is a great starting point for ideas around scenario design.
 Items such as crash algorithms or institution specific policies and procedures can give critical clues as to what the most common patient emergencies are within specific areas.
 These institutional policies or procedures should be utilized in the simulated scenarios whenever possible.
-Another easy way to gain ideas for potential scenarios is to utilize a survey to staff and faculty of
+Another easy way to gain ideas for potential scenarios is to utilize a survey to staff and faculty of a simulation program to better determine exact needs.

 If there is a request for clinical simulation following a reportable event in an area, consider whether enough time has passed prior to running a clinical simulation.
 The psychological safety of participants in clinical simulation is incredibly important and should always be taken into consideration.Recreating a real clinical event in a medical simulation and having those participants attend may not always be psychologically safe, especially if the training occurs soon after the reportable event took place in real life